Divorced or Separated and Income Taxes

 Consider the following situations based on various divorce or separation agreements:

 - According to their legal separation agreement dated December 31, 2017, Sue must pay George's dental and medical expenses.
-Unless the agreement states the payments cannot be claimed as alimony, she can claim a tax deduction on her alimony payments on her 2020 Tax Return.
-He needs to report the alimony he received on his 2020 Tax Return and can include them when calculating his deductible medical expenses.
+Unless the agreement states the payments cannot be claimed as alimony, she can claim a tax deduction on her alimony payments on her tax return this tear.
+He needs to report the alimony he received on his return and can include them when calculating his deductible medical expenses.

 - In October 1984, Bill and Marge executed a written legal separation settlement.
 In May 1985, a divorce decree replaced their separation settlement.
 However, the divorce decree did not change the alimony terms in the separation settlement.
-Therefore, Bill can still deduct his alimony payments on his 2020 Tax Return since the divorce decree is treated as issued before 1985.
+Therefore, Bill can still deduct his alimony payments on his next tax return since the divorce decree is treated as issued before 1985.

-- Mary must pay Michael $8,000 a year in alimony and $4,000 in child support according to their divorce statement dated February 2, 2020.
-She cannot claim the alimony as a deduction on her 2020 Tax Return and he does not need to report the alimony as income on his 2020 Tax Return.
+- Mary must pay Michael $8,000 a year in alimony and $4,000 in child support according to their divorce statement dated February 2 of this year.
+She cannot claim the alimony as a deduction on her next tax return and he does not need to report the alimony as income on his return.
 The same applies for the child support payments.

 Claim a Child As a Dependent After Divorce, Separation

-Please use this easy, free and interactive tool to find out which divorced or separated parent can claim a child on an income tax return:
+Use this simple and free interactive tool to find out which divorced or separated parent can claim a child on an income tax return:

-As a general rule, a child can only be claimed on one of the divorced/separated parents' tax return (use the Dependucator Tool to find out if it's you or not).
+As a general rule, a child can only be claimed on one of the divorced parent's tax return; use the Dependucator Tool to find out if it's you or not.
 You claim your child as a dependent on your tax return if the divorce decree or legal separation agreement names you as the custodial parent.
 Otherwise, the child is your dependent if they lived with you for a longer period of time during the year than with your former spouse.
 However, if both you and your former spouse claim the same dependent, the IRS will apply tie-breaker rules to determine which former spouse qualifies to claim the child.

 Starting with Tax Year 2018 and ending with Tax Year 2025 (tax return due in April 2026), the dependency exemption for dependent children has been abolished.
+This is because the Child Tax Credit was increased.
 As of now, the dependency tax exemption will be reintroduced for Tax Year 2026.
-The dependency exemption stopped with Tax Year 2017, but it applies for 2017 and previous Tax Years for taxpayers who are filing back taxes.
+The dependency exemption stopped with Tax Year 2017, but it applies for 2017 and previous tax years for taxpayers who are filing back taxes.
 Only one parent can claim the dependency exemption.
-The parent who claims the dependency exemption is also entitled to the $1,000-per-Child Tax Credit for children under 17, assuming his or her income is not too high.
+The parent who claims the dependency exemption is also entitled to the $1,000 Child Tax Credit for each child under 17, assuming his or her income is not too high.

 Tax Return Considerations for Divorced, Separated Parents

-Simply answer several easy questions and the tool will present your filing status!
+Simply answer a few easy questions and the tool will present your filing status.
 If you are not yet officially divorced before the end of the year, you can still file a joint return with your spouse.
 You will lose the option to file a joint return when your divorce decree becomes final.

-However, if you cannot file a joint return for the year, you can file as Head of Household (and get the benefit of a bigger standard deduction and more advantageous tax brackets) if you had a dependent living with you for more than half the year and you paid for more than half of the upkeep for your home.
-Otherwise, you may need to file as Single.
+If you cannot file a joint return for the year, you can file as head of household and get the benefit of a bigger standard deduction and more advantageous tax brackets.
+You are generally eligible for this status if you had a dependent living with you for more than half the year and you paid for more than half of the upkeep for your home.
+Otherwise, you may need to file as single.

 - Medical Bills and Expenses: How will your divorce/separation affect your medical bills and expenses?
 If you continue to pay your child's medical bills after a divorce or legal separation, you can include those costs in your medical expense deductions even if your ex-spouse has custody of the child and claims them as a dependent.

-- Tax Credits For Parents: You can claim certain tax credits for being a divorced parent, such as the Child Tax Credit or an Education Tax Credit.
+- Tax Credits For Parents: You can claim certain tax credits for being a divorced parent, such as the Child Tax Credit or an education tax credit.
 If you do not claim the dependent, you cannot claim an education credit even if you pay any education bills.
 Even if your former spouse qualifies to claim your child as a dependent, you can still claim the Child and Dependent Care Tax Credit for work related expenses you incur to care for a child under age 13.
-Remember though, only the parent who claims the child as a dependent can claim the Child Tax Credit.
+Remember that only the parent who claims the child as a dependent can claim the Child Tax Credit.

 - Asset Transfer(s) and Taxes: Sometimes a divorce settlement will transfer property from one spouse to another.
 If that happens, the beneficiary doesn't pay tax on that transfer.
 It’s important to note that the property's tax basis will also shift.
 For example, if you receive property from your former spouse in the divorce and you later sell it, you will pay capital gains tax on all the appreciation before as well as after the transfer.
 So you need to consider the tax basis as well as the value of the property when you are splitting up property in a divorce settlement.